-You have other choices when taking on a personal assistant if you do not wish to be in control of everything yourself.
+You have other choices when taking on a PA if you do not wish to be in control of everything yourself.

 Local social services department

-Your local council may be able to provide one of their own staff to be your personal assistant and help you with your social and care needs or they may commission the service from a private provider.
-If you go down this route, you will not have any responsibilities as an employer because the personal assistant will be employed by your local council or the private provider.
+Your local council may be able to provide one of their own staff to be your PA and help you with your social and care needs or they may commission the service from a private provider.
+If you go down this route, you will not have any responsibilities as an employer because the PA will be employed by your local council or the private provider.

 You can find the details of your local council by following the link on GOV.UK.

-You may ask a local care agency to find you a suitable personal assistant.
+You may ask a local care agency to find you a suitable PA.
 If you take on a PA through an agency, and the agency is not just an ‘introductory’ agency, the agency will be the employer and will be responsible for many things such as deducting tax and National Insurance contributions.

 However the rates may vary between agencies and may appear higher than employing someone directly as the agency will be responsible for all underlying employment costs such as holiday pay and sick pay.
 If you receive social care direct payments, personal health budgets or Access to Work payments you may be able to get extra money to cover these costs.

-Find out more about using an agency, including some things to be wary of, in our section on agency workers.
+Find out more about using an agency, including some things to be wary of, in our section on employment status exceptions.